knausb/triplo_gt/README.md

 triplo_gt
 =========

-Genotypcaller for genotypes of ploidy up to three
+Genotypcaller for genotypes of ploidy up to three or more.

 ---